Email FacebookTwitterMenu burgerClose thin

 • PEG = (price-to-earnings ratio) / (expected earnings growth rate)

-This is particularly useful for long-term investors and those seeking dividends, as both forms of trading rely particularly on the actual value of the underlying company.
+This is particularly useful for long-term investors and those seeking dividends, as both forms of trading rely on the actual or intrinsic value of the underlying company.
+The PEG ratio takes this analysis a step further.

-Through the PEG ratio, investors compare a stock’s PE ratio against the expected earnings growth rate of the underlying company.
-While the PE ratio allows investors to decide whether a stock has been historically priced accurately, the PEG ratio helps them to decide whether the stock is a good buy for prospective value.
+Through the PEG ratio, investors compare a stock’s P/E ratio against the expected earnings growth rate of the underlying company.
+While the P/E ratio allows investors to decide whether a stock has been historically priced accurately, the PEG ratio helps them to decide whether the stock is a good buy for prospective value.
 It compares the current value of the stock against how that company is expected to perform, allowing investors to decide whether the stock is worth buying.

-How to Use the PEG
+How to Use the PEG Ratio

-A retail investors studies the PEG ratio of a potential investmentThere are two primary uses for a PEG ratio.
 The first is to create an additional basis for comparison among companies.
-A PE ratio can help investors understand stock prices in the context of a company’s historic earnings.
+A P/E ratio can help investors understand stock prices in the context of a company’s historic earnings.
 The PEG informs investment on a forward-looking basis.
 Investors can determine whether a company is well-priced based on how it will perform in the future.
-A company with relatively limited earnings might in fact be a strong investment with growth taken into account.
+A company with relatively limited earnings might in fact be a strong investment once growth is also taken into account.

 A PEG ratio can also help investors tell whether a stock has been overvalued or undervalued.
 A ratio significantly above 1.0 indicates that the stock might be too expensive for its likely growth.
-You’ll spend a lot of money but probably won’t see much return.
+So you could spend a lot of money, but might not see much in return.
+A ratio much below 1.0 can indicate that the stock is poised for real growth, with its price too low for the company’s likely performance.

 As a result, ABC Corp.’s PEG ratio would be: